uber/cadence/canary/README.md

   domains: ["cadence-bench", "cadence-bench-sync", "cadence-bench-batch"] # it will start workers on all those domains(also try to register if not exists)
   excludes: ["workflow.searchAttributes", "workflow.batch", "workflow.archival.visibility"] # it will exclude the three test cases
 ```
+An exception here is `HistoryArchival` and `VisibilityArchival` test cases will always use `canary-archival-domain` domain.

 - **Cadence**: this control how bench worker should talk to Cadence server, which includes the server's service name and address.
 ```yaml